samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Uncommon (Requires Attunement)*

-While wearing this amulet, you can’t be targeted by Divination spells or perceived through magical scrying sensors unless you allow it.
+While wearing this amulet, you can't be targeted by Divination spells or perceived through magical scrying sensors unless you allow it.

 ### [Amulet of the Planes](/magic-items/9228345-amulet-of-the-planes)